Mattbug3/front-end-interview-questions/README.md

 ---

+###### 26. What is the difference between synchronous and asynchronous code in JavaScript?

+<details><summary><b>Answer</b></summary>

+In JavaScript, synchronous code executes in sequence, blocking further execution until the current operation finishes.
+Asynchronous code, on the other hand, allows the program to continue executing while waiting for an operation to complete.
+This is achieved through mechanisms like callbacks, promises, and async/await.

+Here's a breakdown of the differences:

 #### 1. Synchronous Code:
 - Executes sequentially, one operation at a time.
 - Blocks further execution until the current operation is complete.